astro-mat/StudioMooMooPortal_PP4/README.md

 - Acceptance Criteria 2
 There is a confirmation of the cancellation

-#### Epic 5 - Recorded media Streaming

-**User Story - Streaming/downloading my media**

-As a registered user, I can stream and download any media that I have been involved with so that I can use the medai created

-- Acceptance Criteria 1
-Registered user can navigate to folders and list of recorded media
-- Acceptance Criteria 2
-User can stream there recorded media
-- Acceptance Criteria 3
-User can download recorded media

-**User Story - Uploading my Media**

-As a site owner, I can upload recorded media so that the clients can strream or download

-- Acceptance Criteria 1
-Site owner can navigate to area to upload media
-- Acceptance Criteria 2
-Site owner can upload media
-- Acceptance Criteria 3
-Site owner can delete media
-- Acceptance Criteria 4
-Site owner can modify media

 #### Epic 6 - Enhancing Website Asthetics

 **User Story - Design is consistent with existing site**